amruthkarun/insurance-fraud-detection/Sabarish_Rajan/README_2.md

 - Finally was able to solve the data validation issue and got the predictions to be displayed on the framework.
 - Used style block in the head of index.html to beautify the API a little.

+### Date - 22nd September 2025

+#### Model

+- Made a new model based on Neural Networks.
+Made a very simple model with 5 layers(4 hidden 1 output).
+- The first model had a F1 score of 0.47 so used